Skip to main content

 Flora Ecosystems

-The vegetation of Kozienice Landscape Park reflects the ecological conditions of its Masovian Voivodeship location.
+The vegetation of Kozienice Landscape Park reflects the ecological conditions of the Masovian lowland.
 Mixed forests of pine, oak, hornbeam, and birch cover the higher ground, with species composition varying according to soil moisture, nutrient availability, and light conditions.
 Alder carrs and willow thickets line the waterways, while wet meadows support marsh marigold, globeflower, and several orchid species.
 The forest floor hosts spring-flowering geophytes including wood anemone, hepatica, and lesser celandine, blooming before the canopy leafs out.
 Meadows maintained through traditional mowing harbour diverse grassland flora.
 The park's total flora includes several hundred vascular plant species, reflecting the diversity of habitats from dry sandy heathlands to waterlogged fens.
 Protected species include nationally rare orchids, ferns, and wetland plants.

 Geology